venupagadala/BookMyShow-Replication/README.md

 # Movie Booking App (Hackathon Project)

-This project was developed during a 5-hour hackathon at **Dovami – Design Lab**.
+This project was developed during a 5-hour hackathon at **Divami Design Labs**.
 It is a simple movie ticket booking application built using **Angular**.
 The app allows users to:

 - Select an existing movie
 - Choose seat(s)